-If a pragma No_Return applies to a procedure or a generic procedure, there shall be no return_statements within the procedure.
+If a pragma No_Return applies to a procedure or a generic procedure, there shall be no return_statements that apply to that procedure.

 If a pragma No_Return applies to a generic procedure, pragma No_Return applies to all instances of that generic procedure.